megardn/PennLINC.github.io/docs/LabHome/CommunicationAndCollaboration.md

 In general, try to avoid the slack direct message channels for project correspondence, as they are lost and not searchable.

-Finally, remember: if the content of your correspondence is not something you'd want a lot of people to see, strongly consider a phone call rather than a written message.

 ### Setting priorities & expectations